jjsty1e/Gitfool/README.md

 Gitfool (or Gitfull) is a shell command for you to fulfill your git commit log.

+This is the easiest way to make you a [Rockstar](https://github.com/avinassh/rockstar) Programmer ! 😅

 > Gitfool is a trick, take care of what you are doing.

 ![](gitfool.png)